 Further & Higher Education Support Services

-If you’d like to know more about Connect 5 or book a course for a group of people from your organisation then contact us at [email protected]
+If you’d like to know more about Connect 5 or book a course for a group of people from your organisation then contact us at [email protected], or for a list of available course dates you can book directly via our Eventbrite page.

 Further info about Connect 5